EliAndrewC/l7r/setting/budgets.md

 **Note on the term "tax farming"**: This document uses "tax farming" in its loose modern English sense - the structural pattern of officials keeping a share of taxes they collect as their compensation.
 Strictly, tax farming refers to the Roman *publicani* model where collection rights were auctioned to private contractors who paid the state a fixed sum upfront and pocketed whatever they could extract above it.
 The Rokugan system isn't that: Rokugani officials are appointed through the civil-service examination and chancellery selection process, not auctioned, and the size of each office's cut is fixed by tradition rather than competitive bidding.
 Structurally, the Rokugan arrangement is closer to the Tokugawa *chigyō* (fief grant) or the medieval European prebend (office-attached income), where the official is a state official whose compensation is an attached tax allocation.
 "Tax farming" is used here because it conveys the right intuition (the office-holder profits from extraction efficiency) and is the established casual English usage for this broader pattern, including in modern descriptions of the Mughal *jagir* and Ottoman *timar* systems which were similarly appointment-based rather than auctioned.

-The Tax Farming line items in the Budget tables (~58,000 typical for the daimyo, ~10,000 per provincial governor, ~1,000 per county magistrate) are **the office-holder's discretionary income** - what remains after all mandatory expenses (tax obligations up to the next tier, kick-ups to Clan/Family/Imperial, samurai stipends, ministry overhead budgets, manor and office operations).
+The tax-farming cuts (~58,000 typical for the daimyo, ~10,000 per provincial governor, ~1,000 per county magistrate) are **the office-holder's discretionary income** - what remains after all mandatory expenses (tax obligations up to the next tier, kick-ups to Clan/Family/Imperial, samurai stipends, ministry overhead budgets, manor and office operations).
 This is the canonical "tax-farming cut" figure that defines the post's value.
 The county magistrate and provincial governor figures are fixed canonical amounts; the daimyo figure represents a typical median and varies widely (~35,000 for poor frontier domains, ~115,000+ for wealthy Clan capitals, with structural factors like Hida-vassal status adding additional variation - see [Domain Ministry Budgets](#domain-ministry-budgets) for the full breakdown).

 The breakdowns below show the typical allocation at each tier.
 Numbers are approximate and vary by domain, province, and the personalities and politics of the office-holders.
 The **informal income** column shows the office-holder's effective personal take above their formal stipend, calculated as a ~10% skim on the ministry budget they administer ("a tithe", a customary rate built into many Rokugani fiscal formalities, e.g. the 10-koku Imperial registration fee on a 100-koku bounty).
 Strictly speaking, this is not built into the budget, and in fact office holders are expected to pay all expenses related to their duties even if those expenses exceed their income.
 As with tax farming, the presumption is that forward-thinking appointees will save their money in years of plenty so that they can spend their savings and/or make use of lineage reserves as needed in lean years.
 The 10% figure is thus only a loose average, and corrupt officials may extract more, while scrupulous samurai might consistently draw on family connections to make up chronic shortfalls without ever personally enriching themselves.